Make It Easier to Work with Contractors

 If you work with contractors a lot, it’s easy to get buried in mounds of invoices and statements of work (SOWs).
 They land in your email, get lost or pushed down by other tasks, or require you to root through electronic file folders to find contracts.

 You must plan out a common way for:

 - How you will pay these invoices.

-Next, let all contractors know that you will be issuing digital payments only.
+Next, let all contractors know that you will be issuing digital payments exclusively.
 If you have 50 contractors that need to get paid, paper checks will rob you of hours.
 Who has time for that?
 All contractors should sign up via your preferred solution to receive ACH transfers or other digital payments.

 Ready to simplify your contractor payment process?